-All areas of the school are accessible to everyone ncluding those staff and pupils with SEND eg ramps and lifts.
+All areas of the school are accessible to everyone including those staff and pupils with SEND eg ramps and lifts.
 However, security to protect our pupils and staff is a priority with restricted entry to the buildings.

-Evidence from the pupils themselves show they feel safe and are happy in an environment where bullying s minimal and dealt with effectively.
-Staff focus on rewarding good behaviour to promote a positive earning environment.
+Evidence from the pupils themselves show they feel safe and are happy in an environment where bullying is minimal and dealt with effectively.
+Staff focus on rewarding good behaviour to promote a positive learning environment.
 The whole school reward systems include class treats and end of term whole school treats.

 All staff understand and use the school's behaviour policy.

 All staff are regularly trained in aspects of safeguarding and understand their responsibilities in keeping children safe.

-There is a named Designated Safeguarding Lead and a Deputy Designated Safeguarding Lead and behaviour to promote an the school staff.
-The displays around the school are colourful, nformative, sometimes interactive and support earning.
+There is a named Designated Safeguarding Lead and a Deputy Designated Safeguarding Lead on the school staff.

+The displays around the school are colourful, informative, sometimes interactive and support learning.

 Fire exits are clear.
 Fire drills take place regularly.
+Children and adults know what is expected of them in this emergency.

+A disabled bathroom is available.
+Risk assessments are carried out and understood for groups and individuals when needed.

 Quiet spaces are available to children to reduce sensory over load.

 There is an understanding of the effects of loud noises and quick changes in routine may have on a small number of pupils, so they are a priority to support if this occurs.
 Daily visual timetables help prepare children for any changes that may arise.